TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 **Trials:** N = 30 moves.
 30 observations give a 95% confidence interval of approximately ±4.5% on the success rate.

 **Potential Biases:** Piece placement consistency affects results (mitigate by ensuring pieces are centred on squares before each session).
 Electromagnet strength variation between piece types (pawns vs. rooks) may affect capture reliability (mitigate by including all piece types in the test sequence).

----

-## Experiment ???: Motor Driver Thermal Test

-**Purpose:** Verify that the TMC2209 driver surface temperatures remain below 40°C (104°F) with heatsinks installed during sustained operation, as required by the detailed design and UL 94/CPSC thermal safety constraints.
-Overheating could cause thermal shutdown mid-game, halting play unexpectedly.

-**Procedure:**
-1. Install SMT heatsinks (Adafruit 1493) on both TMC2209 driver boards per manufacturer recommendations.
-2. Record the ambient room temperature using a thermometer.
-3. Run a simulated full-game sequence: send a continuous stream of move commands (approximately 40 moves per side, 80 total moves) from the Pi, representing a typical chess game.
-Include varied move types and captures.
-4. After every 10 moves, pause for 5 seconds and measure the surface temperature of each TMC2209 heatsink and the MOSFET using an IR thermometer (or thermocouple).
-5. After completing all 80 moves, continue measuring every 2 minutes for an additional 10 minutes to observe cool-down behavior.
-6. If at any point a driver enters thermal shutdown (motion stops unexpectedly, DIAG pin triggers), record the event and the temperature at which it occurred.

-**Data Collection:** Table with columns: measurement point (move count or time), ambient temperature (°C), driver A heatsink temperature (°C), driver B heatsink temperature (°C), MOSFET temperature (°C), thermal fault (Y/N).
-Plot temperature vs. move count as a line graph.
-Calculate peak temperature for each component.

-**Trials:** N = 3 full game simulations.
-Three sessions (ideally on different days or with full cool-down between) confirm that thermal behavior is consistent and not dependent on initial conditions.

 **Potential Biases:** Ambient temperature variation between sessions affects results.
 Mitigation: record ambient temperature at the start of each session and normalize results.
 IR thermometer accuracy depends on emissivity setting and measurement distance — mitigate by using the same distance and angle for all readings, and calibrate against a known temperature source if possible.
 Enclosure ventilation affects thermal performance — test both with and without the final enclosure to understand worst-case conditions.